Pin It

 Olive Garden Dessert Pricing

 A slice of tiramisu at Olive Garden costs $8-10.
 This recipe makes 8 generous servings for about $12 total — $1.50 per serving.
-It’s also impressive enough to serve at a dinner party, which you can’t say about most copycat recipes.
+It’s also impressive enough to serve at a dinner party, which you can’t say about most recipes.

-Copycat Olive Garden Tiramisu
+Olive Garden Tiramisu

 Olive Garden's tiramisu layers espresso-soaked ladyfingers with a rich mascarpone cream, dusted with cocoa — an elegant Italian dessert made surprisingly simple.